cuiyongbo/hello-world/my_wiki/programmer_note/memcached/cache_term_introduction.rst

     To mitigate the problem, some methods can be adopted.

-        - Using clusters like redis clusters to ensure that some cache server instance is in service at any point of time.
+        - Using clusters like redis clusters to ensure that some cache server instance is in service at any point of time

         - Some other approaches like hystrix circuit breaker and rate limit can be configured so that the underlying system can still serve traffic and avoid high load

-        - Can adjust the expiration time for different keys so that they will not expire at the same time.
+        -  Adjust the expiration time for different keys so that they will not expire at the same time.

 #.
 Cache update strategy